One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Experiments

 \section{Experiments}

-We begin by broadening the investigation of the emergent structure in the dynamics that map noise to images, and its presence in \methodname~(Sec.~\ref{sec:latent_space_structure}).
-We then extensively evaluate our method on the offline distillation benchmark (Sec.~\ref{sec:one_step_generation}), including analyses of computational complexity, data and parameter scaling, and denoiser-agnostic applicability.
-Additionally, an ablation study of the loss functions is provided in App.~\ref{sec:ablation_studies}.
-We also provide a {code repository} of \methodname~in the supplementary materials.
+We begin by further investigating the emergent dynamics structure that map noise to images, and its presence in \methodname~(Sec.~\ref{sec:latent_space_structure}).
+We then extensively assess our method on the offline distillation benchmark (Sec.~\ref{sec:one_step_generation}), including analyses of computational complexity, data and parameter scaling, and denoiser-agnostic utility.
+Additionally, an ablation study of the loss functions and adversarial losses stability is provided in App.~\ref{sec:ablation_studies}.
+Our code is in \url{https://github.com/azencot-group/KDM}.

 \paragraph{Setup and evaluation.} We follow the protocol of GET~\cite{geng2023one} for generating noisy-clean pairs and for evaluation, using the CIFAR-10~\cite{krizhevsky2009learning}, FFHQ~64$\times$64~\cite{karras2019style}, and AFHQv2~64$\times$64~\cite{choi2020stargan} datasets.
 Our training setup matches that of PD~\cite{salimans2022progressive} and GET~\cite{geng2023one}.
 For evaluation, we report image quality using Fr\'echet Inception Distance (FID) and Inception Score (IS), computed over 50k samples.
-Both encoders $E_\varphi$ and $E_\phi$, as well as the decoder $D_\psi$, are implemented as compact UNets with reduced output channels to ensure similar parameters size to the other single-step methods.
+Both encoders $E_\varphi$ and $E_\phi$, as well as the decoder $D_\psi$, are implemented as compact UNets with reduced output channels to ensure a similar parameter size to the other single-step methods.
 The discriminator consists of four simple Conv2D layers.
 Full implementation details are provided in App.~\ref{sec:method_impl_details}.